Vestmark/automerge-conflict-detector-plugin/README.md

 # Automerge Conflict Detector Bitbucket Plugin

-This plugin adds a tab to the pull request page where conflicts arising from automerge are exposed.
+This plugin adds a button on the pull request page where conflicts arising from automerge are exposed in a modal pop-out window.
 Dry-run merges will be performed on all downstream release branches including the default branch.

 Requires Bitbucket Server 7.X.X